DevsHero/leptos_portfolio_admin/README.md

 *(Assuming you have published an image to Docker Hub and have a suitable `docker-compose.yml`)*

 1.  **Pull and Start Containers:**
-    Make sure your `.env` file is configured.
+    Make sure your `.env` file is configured, paying attention to `WS_HOST` accessibility.
     ```bash
     # Ensure your docker-compose.yml points to the Docker Hub image for the leptos-portfolio-admin service
     docker compose pull && docker compose up -d --force-recreate